 eBay is an online marketplace that connects buyers and sellers across the globe.
 Since it was established in 1995, eBay has become one of the most popular ecommerce marketplaces worldwide.
-There are over 100 million active buyers on eBay and, according to Oberlo, there were over 187 million eBay global users as of the first quarter of 2021.
+There are over 100 million active buyers on eBay and, according to Oberlo, there were over 135 million eBay users last year.

 Buyers can find attractive bargains for retail items of almost every kind.
 This free and open access is part of the reason why there are more than 1.7 billion listings on eBay.

 Read our guide on how to sell on eBay for beginners to learn more about how to start a lucrative side business.

 eBay is a competitive marketplace by design, and it can be hard to sell certain items without completely losing your profit margin.